fivetran/dbt_app_reporting/README.md

   apple_store__using_subscriptions: true # by default this is assumed to be false
   google_play__using_subscriptions: true # by default this is assumed to be false
 ```

+👀 **Note**: Subscriptions and financial data are NOT included in `app_reporting` data models.
+This data is leveraged in the individual Google Play and Apple App Store packages, which are installed within the App Reporting package.

 ## (Recommended) Step 4: Additional Configurations
 ### Change the Build Schema
 By default this package will build all models in your `<target_schema>` with the respective package suffixes (see below).
 This behavior can be tailored to your preference by making use of custom schemas.
 If you would like to override the current naming conventions, please add the following configuration to your `dbt_project.yml` file and rename `+schema` configs: